ev3rywh3re/vagrant-swamp/README.md

 This is a relatively simple configuration package that will use vagrant, virtualbox, and puppet to create and configura a webserver running on your computer with some CMS web software and some development tools (so far: WordPress, PhpMyAdmin).
 This is based on many other similar projects.

+## security

+Please be aware that this is an experimental local development system.
+The root and user passwords as well as authentication keys are publicly posted. (at least for now)

 This project has a simple set of goals:

 * Setup a WordPress site at (http://www.wp.loc)